Qazeer/InfoSec-Notes/DFIR/Windows/Artefacts/Shellbags.md

     interacted with being known (`MRU position` of 0), this timestamp correspond to the last interaction timestamp for the sub target that was last interacted with.

+Note however that major updates of the Windows operating system may result in modification of `ShellBags` entries, resulting in updated last written timestamp.

 ### Parsing